 The Vasque Coldspark Ultradry Snow Boot is a lightweight model designed for hiking and snowshoeing in moderate winter conditions.

-Key Features: Vasque Coldspark Ultradry Snow Boot:
+Vasque Coldspark Ultradry Snow Boots at a Glance:

 |Rubber outsole, molded EVA midsole, leather & soft shell upper||Lightweight warmth (temp.
 Range approx 50°F - 10°F)||Squishy toebox with little protection, not ideal for snowshoes|